Nigrovothelium

 Nigrovothelium is a genus of lichen-forming fungi in the family Trypetheliaceae.
+It comprises three species.
+These lichens form crusty patches with a protective outer layer and are easily recognised by their small, black, egg-shaped fruiting bodies that sit directly on the surface.
+The spores inside have a distinctive diamond-shaped internal cavities that helps distinguish this genus from similar lichens.

+Taxonomy

-It has three species.
-The genus was circumscribed in 2016 by lichenologists Robert Lücking, Matthew Nelsen, and André Aptroot, to contain species formerly in the Trypethelium tropicum species group.
+The genus was circumscribed in 2016 by the lichenologists Robert Lücking, Matthew Nelsen, and André Aptroot, to contain species formerly in the Trypethelium tropicum species group.
 The type species, Nigrovothelium tropicum, was originally described by Erik Acharius in 1810, as a species of Verrucaria.